topstock/web-module-project-context/README.md

 **MVP Requirements**

-- Create a `ProductContext` and a `CartContext`
+X- Create a `ProductContext` and a `CartContext`
-- Use the Provider Component from `ProductContext` and `CartContext` to provide data to child components
-- Consume data using the `useContext` hook from `ProductContext` and `CartContext`
+X- Use the Provider Component from `ProductContext` and `CartContext` to provide data to child components X- Consume data using the `useContext` hook from `ProductContext` and `CartContext`

 ### Task 3: Stretch Problems

 Do not attempt stretch problems until MVP has been reached and a final commit has been made.

-- Create a `removeItem` function that allows you to remove an item from your cart with a click of a button.
+X- Create a `removeItem` function that allows you to remove an item from your cart with a click of a button.
 This `removeItem` function should be able to be consumed from your `ShoppingCartItem` component.
   Remember each item has an `id` this will help out a lot while creating your removeItem function!

 - Persist Cart Items using `localStorage`.
 (If you try this one, it will be a bit tricky to get our items to populate the shopping cart on a refresh.
 You'll have to think about where the data actually lives, and how you can get data there from localStorage when the app is being mounted after a refresh.
 Good luck!)

 ### Submission Format
-- [ ] If this is your first time connecting a submission, authorize your github account within the codegrade assignment.
+- [X] If this is your first time connecting a submission, authorize your github account within the codegrade assignment.
-- [ ] Connect your fork to Codegrade using the "Connect Git" button.
+- [X] Connect your fork to Codegrade using the "Connect Git" button.
 - [ ] Find your newly created fork from the list and push your work to main.
 - [ ] Check this video for details: www.youtube.com/watch?v=fC2BO7dI6IQ